k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/05_commonDB_sync_modes_and_flow.md

-### Long Message
+### Long Message Case

 The case illustrated below shows how a Synchronisation Job (Sync Job 1) publishes an update message on the Kafka Queue dedicated to Table T, and how it writes the long message content in Cassandra, subsequently causing any listening node, within the cluster, to write the update content directly from Cassandra to its SQLite CommonDB copy.

 ![image](/articles/22_reference(commonDB)_tables/images/09_commonDB_RefSyncLong.png)

-## Synchronization Properties
+### Synchronization Properties

-Any transaction involving the common table is done in asynchronous mode, i.e. the updated data cannot be seen until it has been committed, and Fabric updates the relevant commonDB table.
+Any transaction involving the common table is done in asynchronous mode, i.e. the updated data cannot be seen until it has been committed, and until Fabric updates the relevant commonDB table.

 The transaction message is sent to Kafka while its content is saved into Kafka (within the message payload) or in Cassandra, depending on its size.